Shopping in South Devon

 In this same vein, markets are also a great place to get your hands on locally made items too.
 Homemade products that look to maximise sustainability are commonly for sale in these Devon towns, so you’ll be able to play your small part in benefitting the environment and take something away with you that looks quirky and stylish.

 Hopefully, this article has given you some inspiration to head to South Devon for your next break.
-If you’re looking for a coastal base while you explore the area, why not check out our Dawlish hotel with sea views?
-You can book online here or give us a call to discuss availability.
+If you’re looking for a coastal base while you explore the best places to go shopping in South Devon, why not check out our Dawlish hotel with sea views?
+You can book online here or give us a call on 01626 248993 to discuss availability.